ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Limitations

 \section{Limitations}

 While \MODEL demonstrates strong empirical performance and practical scalability, several limitations remain.
 First, our method relies on access to both an RFT expert and an amateur model sharing the same vocabulary and preferably sharing the same model architecture.
 This requirement may limit applicability in settings where high-quality RFT experts are unavailable or where model architectures are not easily aligned.
-In addition, our current experiments focus primarily on vision-centric and multimodal reasoning benchmarks.
+Existing cross-model alignment methods, such as CDM~\citep{chen2025enhancing}, might help mitigate this issue.
+In addition, our current experiments focus primarily on visual reasoning benchmarks.
 The effectiveness of \MODEL in other domains, such as natural language-only reasoning or real-world embodied tasks, remains to be thoroughly explored.